 Heart disease is the top killer of women.
-The majority of women between the ages of
+Most women between the ages of 40 and 60

-40 and 60 have at least one risk factor for the disease.
-But many do not realize it.
+have at least one risk factor for the disease.
+But many don't realize it.
+They also

 Why the disconnect?
 In general, heart disease has been perceived as an older person's